benjaminbang987/airflow_works/README.md

 source initial_config.sh
 ```

-Next, run this whenever you are in this repo to reset the Airflow constants and also setup
+Next, run this whenever you are in this repo to reset the Airflow constants:
-a local postgresql database if necessary:

 ```
 source config.sh